-Advance the reverse shade cursor using the ARROW keys to highlight DEFAULT SPAN.
+- Advance the reverse shade cursor using the ARROW keys to highlight DEFAULT SPAN. - Press the ENTER key to select the highlighted menu option.

 The following displays appear and after 3 seconds the system returns to the SAMPLING mode and display the current oxygen reading.